panicmechanic/ZMD/Readme.md

 - Added a new GUI to the right, displays monster.fighter hp bars when in FOV
 - Added character info box to panel2, discarded irrelevant/duplicated information like xp.

-###Mission statement:

-ZMD is a roguelike in which you play an ancient Greek gladiator, hunting a beserk Zeus.
-You seek retribution and will have to journey to the top of Mount Olympus to claim your prize.
-On the way you will encounter many different randomised level types; forests, dungeons, the sea of the dead and the infamous Mt.
-Olympus.
-You will have to outwit great foes, avoid traps, solve puzzles, gather legendary items and battle mythic monsters.

-The game seeks to (eventually) have a focus on combat, with tight mechanics and realisism.
-The game should be short, around 3-5 hours to win, but have enough breadth and depth to keep the player from acheiving mastery easily.
-It should include bonus levels with a similar mechanic to DCSS's wings.

-There should be many different level types for you to interact with, providing a great variety of challenges and problems to solve with brains or brawn as you continue your journey.
-There shuold be 10 levels, the first 5(?) randomised terrain, the last 5(?) ascending Mt.
-Olympus.

-Repetitive tasks (such as grinding) should be kept to a minimum, including those necessary to cross the dungeon, hot keys like fire/grab/open should be less than 5 and ideally use a universal hotkey system.

-The game takes inspiration from Brogue, Sil, Angband and DCSS, and aims to be simple and relatively intuitive, while providing deep and rewarding functionality through the complex systems synonymous with roguelikes(such as combat, effects, speed and random generation).
-It currently uses an experience point system, although this may change in the future.

-##Media:

-![prettytorch][]

-![aresroar][]

 ##Beyond here lies nothing useful.